gcon-git/HR_Analytics/README.md

 <hr>

-## About this repository

-### Included files

-* **attrition_analysis.Rmd**
-    - This file contains the project source code.
-* **attrition_analysis.html**
-    - This file is the knitted output created by the project source code.
-    - The source code embedded in the file and can be viewed by clicking the `<\> Source Code` link in the dashboard menu.

-### Files not included
+## Files not included

 * Data file
     - The data for this project can be downloaded from:  https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset.

 * Image file
-    - The image used in this project was downloaded from:  https://images.techhive.com/images/article/2016/09/data_science_classes-100682563-large.jpg.
+    - The image used in the dashboard was downloaded from:  https://images.techhive.com/images/article/2016/09/data_science_classes-100682563-large.jpg.

 <hr>